Sophia Heresford has extensive corporate business experience. She is also a licensed massage therapist and an avid tech

 From that first meeting, things quickly got worse.
 HR met with her.
 She told them I had them boondoggled and spouted off all sorts of lies.
 When my boss and HR refused to bite, she spread vicious rumors among my staff and other departments, actively targeting my reputation.

 She told stories about me so disturbing that people went to HR with them.
 They were worried about her and afraid of what she would do next.
 She wasn’t as good as she thought at hiding her toxic nature, and I had over a decade of service at this employer—meaning that, thankfully, my credibility was solid.

 I had never before seen someone work so hard to discredit me and actively recruit people to their side of reality.
 It was incredibly threatening.

-You would think between the rumors, threats ,lies and poor work performance that it would be an easy matter of terminating.
+Between the rumors, threats, lies, and poor work performance, you would think that it would be an easy matter of terminating.
 You would be wrong.
 The FMLA paperwork proved to be her savior.

 Our labor lawyers refused to terminate for fear of claims of discriminatory retaliation.
 Never mind I had four inches of documentation.
 In fact, the lawyers said they had never seen such a well-documented case of poor performance, but that didn’t help me.